expo/expo/docs/pages/versions/v35.0.0/sdk/apple-authentication.md

 The properties of this component extend from `View`; however, you should not attempt to set `backgroundColor` or `borderRadius` with the `style` property.
 This will not work and is against the App Store Guidelines.
 Instead, you should use the `buttonStyle` property to choose one of the predefined color styles and the `cornerRadius` property to change the border radius of the button.

+Make sure to attach height and width via the `style` props as without these styles, the button will not appear on the screen.

 #### `AppleAuthentication.AppleAuthenticationButtonProps`

 - **onPress (_function_)** - The method to call when the user presses the button.
 You should call [`AppleAuthentication.signInAsync`](#appleauthenticationsigninasyncoptions) in here.